To say that Christendom was in dire straits would be an understatement.

 Overjoyed and convinced that their prayers were decisive, the Pope created the new Feast of Our Lady of Victory.

-A few years later, it was changed to the Feast of the Holy Rosary, and finally to the Feast of Our Lady of the Rosary in the 20th century, which it remains today.
+A few years later, it was renamed to the Feast of the Holy Rosary, and eventually, in the 20th century, became known as the Feast of Our Lady of the Rosary, which it remains today.
 The Church celebrates this feast on Oct.
 7.

-Historians say that the battle truly was decisive in world history: it once and for all stopped the advancement of Ottoman forces deeper into Europe, preserving the independence of the western half of Christendom.
+Historians say that the Battle of Lepanto truly was decisive in world history: it once and for all stopped the advancement of Ottoman forces deeper into Europe, preserving the independence of the western half of Christendom.